Numerics and analysis of Cahn--Hilliard critical points

+and the size of the time step was set to $N_{t}:=N_{x}^{2}\phi$.
 When computing the saddle point for $\phi=0.05$ and $\phi=0.0125$, we were not able to reduce the tolerance to the value set as our stopping criterion, so we let it run for as long as we could.
 The tolerance was reduced relatively quickly (approximately 439556.72 s) to approximately the level that we achieved in the end.
 After that results were slow to improve.